Knall-TV/Craftable-Light-Blocks/README.md

 When you have created your json file you can put the content of that generated file into the file _light.json_, which you can find inside the **craftable-light-blocks** datapack folder under the path: **\data\light-blocks\recipe\light.json**

-About the default crafting recipe: To craft a Lightblock you only need one torch and 6 not stained glass panes and follow the scheme in the picture:
+About the default crafting recipe: To craft a Lightblock you only need one torch and 6 not stained glass panes and follow the scheme seen in the picture:

 ![How to craft light blocks by default](https://cdn.modrinth.com/data/cached_images/c88f512eebb5a57c81bf3ee021797e7f46b328aa.png)